Aluerie/AluBot/README.md

 ### 🤝 Reporting Bugs, Making Suggestions and Contributing

 * There are [Contributing guidelines](https://github.com/Aluerie/AluBot/blob/main/.github/CONTRIBUTING.md)
-* TL;DR^: Feel free to open a GitHub Issue/PR/Discussion or write me (Aluerie ❤#6524) on discord.
-You can look my [Project](https://github.com/users/Aluerie/projects/8/views/1) for ideas.
+* TL;DR^: Feel free to open a GitHub Issue/PR/Discussion, use `/feedback` bot command or write me (Aluerie ❤#6524) on discord.
+You can also look my [Project](https://github.com/users/Aluerie/projects/8/views/1) for ideas to contribute.

 ### 🛠️Running